Les Henderson

 Les Henderson is a Canadian consumer fraud author and webmaster of Crimes of Persuasion, a consumer-fraud awareness site.

 Henderson published two books, "Crimes Of Persuasion" and "Under Investigation".
 His first book "Crimes Of Persuasion" describes a large variety of 'schemes, scams and frauds'.
 Henderson's second book "Under Investigation" scrutinizes Florida Attorney General (now Governor) Charlie Crist's investigation into the Lou Pearlman owned Wilhelmina Scouting Network.

-Crimes-Of-Persuasion.com

-A website was erected by Henderson in 2000, in consistency of his first book and also named Crimes of Persuasion.
-COP extensively describes the methods used by criminal perpetrators, like deception and deceptive persuasion.
-The site states as its mission: "To inform the public, along with law enforcement personnel, justice officials and victim support groups on the workings and scope of telemarketing and investment fraud so that efforts can effectively be taken to minimize the impact on its victims and ensure that adequate penalties are in place to deter the perpetrators."

 Legal issues and critics' actions

 In 2002 a Forex operation sued Henderson, forcing a temporary closure of his site pending a multimillion-dollar lawsuit against him for defamation.
-There are no references to the outcome on COP or anywhere else.

-June 2004 Henderson and others were served with a lawsuit by Fashion Rock, LLC (aka Talent Rock), a Florida company then owned by con man Lou Pearlman, accusing them of "violation of the federal and Florida versions of the Racketeering Influenced Corrupt Organizations Act, tortious interference with business relationships, defamation, false light invasion of privacy, misappropriation of trade secrets and civil conspiracy".
-The suit was dismissed.
+June 2004 Henderson and others were served with a lawsuit by Fashion Rock, LLC (aka Talent Rock), a Florida company then owned by Lou Pearlman, accusing them of "violation of the federal and Florida versions of the Racketeer Influenced and Corrupt Organizations Act, tortious interference with business relationships, defamation, false light invasion of privacy, misappropriation of trade secrets and civil conspiracy".